How to Create a Bitcoin Wallet app?

 However, if the database of your users is stolen, the thieves will see the matching of users with their wallets that will destroy all anonymity.

-Here are a few ideas that you can implement to improve security in your app:
+Here are a few ideas that you can implement to improve security when you develop a Bitcoin wallet:

 - Offer users 2-factor authentication.
 It may require confirming the login process with a mobile number, PIN or Touch/Face ID.